Medium

 Plan to insert your diaphragm in plenty of time before intercourse.
 You can put it in just before intercourse; Caya can be placed up to 2 hours before intercourse.

 To apply contraceptive gel (spermicide): Hold the diaphragm down (like a cup).
-Squeeze the contraceptive gel into the dome (use about one tablespoon).
+Squeeze the contraceptive gel into the dome (use about one teaspoon).
 Spread some of the gel around the rim of the diaphragm with your finger.

 Avoid use of oil-based lubricants such as mineral oil, baby oil, vegetable oil or Vaseline with your diaphragm.
 Some vaginal medications may be harmful to the diaphragm.
 Check with your medical provider before using any vaginal medication with your diaphragm.